-If you desire to receive the source code of the LGPL Programs, please contact Epson.
+If you desire to receive the source code of the LGPL Programs, contact Epson as described in the User's Guide.

 These LGPL Programs are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.